METEO 3 Lesson 6 Images

 Text description of the Getting a Handle on the Wind image.

-The image is a diagram illustrating atmospheric pressure differences.
+The image is a diagram illustrating how wind blows from higher to lower pressure.
 It features a series of horizontal black lines representing pressure levels.
 At the top, the text "Lower Pressure" in red signifies the area of lower atmospheric pressure.
 At the bottom, "Higher Pressure" in blue indicates the area of higher pressure.
 A gray square in the middle has a black upward arrow pointing upward, representing a force.
 Next to it, a larger purple arrow labeled "Wind Vector (not in balance)" also points upward, indicating wind direction.
 The diagram highlights the difference in pressure and how it affects wind vectors.

 the wind blows across isobars in toward lower pressure somewhat